StarkRights/StarkRights/README.md

     - (Zed[?](https://zed.dev)) :eyes:
 8. [relevant](https://xkcd.com/1205/) [xkcd](https://xkcd.com/1445/)
 9. wishes apple would burn in a fire
-10. owns an iphone & ipad (but ooooh no that's not enough money sir! no no no you committed the sin of not buying another entire computer in a walled ecosystem that doesnt have compat for things you like/need, so you're not *allowed* to develop for the $2000+ worth of devices you own. *\*pthu\**)
+10. owns an iphone & ipad (but ooooh no that's not enough money sir! no no no you committed the sin of not buying another entire computer in a walled ecosystem that doesnt have compat for tools/systems you already use/need, so you're not *allowed* to develop for the $2000+ worth of devices you own. *\*pthu\**)
     - ... i'm salty
     - Edit: i have become cringe; X-er of Code... i bought a used macbook. kill me.